Engineering Vibrations Lab

 and Environmental Engineering Department, KSU.

-Over 38 years of research and industry experience, he has been involved in the analysis and design of complex structural projects, including FEA of high-rise buildings and steel structures, floor vibration analysis for concrete slabs and pedestrian bridges, serviceability vibration analysis of high-rise buildings, earthquake engineering, post-tensioned concrete structures, nonlinear and buckling analysis of thin-walled cylinders, analysis of long-span spatial steel structures, analysis of glazing facades, below-grade shoring walls, retrofit of concrete structures using Fiber Reinforced Polymers (FRP), and the strengthening of structures to resist progressive collapse.
+With about 40 years of research and industry experience, he has been involved in the analysis and design of complex structural projects, including FEA of high-rise buildings and steel structures, floor vibration analysis for concrete slabs and pedestrian bridges, serviceability vibration analysis of high-rise buildings, earthquake engineering, post-tensioned concrete structures, nonlinear and buckling analysis of thin-walled cylinders, analysis of long-span spatial steel structures, analysis of glazing facades, below-grade shoring walls, retrofit of concrete structures using Fiber Reinforced Polymers (FRP), and the strengthening of structures to resist progressive collapse.
 See more here.

 Brent Pruitt is a Marine Corps veteran who is currently working at KSB GIW as a design engineer